DCR-NOVALINCS/tmpl-dcr-runtime/README.md

 | Export back to `.tdcr`       | ✅     |
 | Export to `.dot`             | ❌     |
 | Reactive data values         | ❌     |

-Any feature that is not checked is not implemented yet, but it is planned to be implemented in the future.

 If you have any suggestions or want to contribute to this project, feel free to open an issue or a pull request. 🙂